 Ensure safety protocols for access to the campus are followed.
 Do not allow entry of unauthorized persons.
 All employees must wear a FWISD badge above the waist and visible during the work day.
 Verify doors, windows and locks are functioning properly, use Raptor visitor management system, and closely monitor cameras.
-If any of the above malfunction or need repair, submit a work order immediately.
+For malfunctions with the Raptor visitor management system, notify Safety & Security Emergency Management at 817.814.2673 or 817.814.2699.